HalilDeniz/MacMaster/Readme.md

 ## Contributing
 Contributions are welcome!
-To contribute to MacChanger, follow these steps:
+To contribute to MacMaster, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.